A drill, a saw...and a lesson in communication

 Each of these elements plays a role in how effectively we communicate.

 Confidence, clarity, warmth, and connection don’t happen by accident—we have to work on them.
+But when it all comes together, it makes even the most uncomfortable message easier to hear.

 Another powerful example of communication